segabl/pd2-streamlined-heisting/README.md

 - Reduces player grace period times scaling with difficulty (from 0.3s on normal down to 0.15s on DS) but makes it always use the full duration
 - Makes each difficulty have custom player revive health percentages (from 65% on normal to 5% on DS)
 - Reduces the amount of active cops (especially on DS) and spawn pool size, DS keeps being difficult through other changes
-- Makes Bulldozer armor scale with difficulty (from a HP multiplier of 1 on normal up to 8 on DS)
+- Makes Bulldozer armor scale with difficulty (scales with the regular HP multiplier, from 1 on normal up to 8 on DS)

 ### Miscellaneous other changes

 These are minor changes and fixes that don't fit any of the above categories.

 - Reduces the effect of health granularity by drastically increasing the fractional that damage is rounded to (from 1/512 to 1/8192)
-- Removes heavy and medium hurt animations from heavy SWAT but scales their damage lower than their light counterparts
-- Improves the surrender presets, different enemies have different chances to surrender
 - Restores spawning voicelines for Bulldozers and Tasers and fixes Cloaker spawn noise for hosts
 - Makes the assault delay caused by having hostages scale with the amount of hostages (up to 8 hostages)
 - Fixes enemy suppression, the closer your shots are to an enemy, the more they will suppress instead of the other way around